aybehrouz/argennon/gfm/avm.md

 *In a round, an honest validator never gives a receipt for an identical memory block to two different ZK-EDBs.*

-To incentivize ZK-EDB servers, a lottery will be held every round and a predefined amount of ALGOs from `dbFeeSink` account will be distributed between winners as a prize.
+To incentivize ZK-EDB servers, a lottery will be held every round and a predefined amount of ARGs from `dbFeeSink` account will be distributed between winners as a prize.
 This prize will be divided equally between all *winning tickets* of the lottery.